msjimc/RunningWindowsProgramsOnLinux/fedora.md

 > winecfg

+## Installing Winetricks and a .Net runtime

+Winetricks can be installed with the command:

+>  sudo dnf install winetricks

+and the the runtime installed with:

+> winetricks -q dotnetdesktop6

+for the .Net 6 runtime.

 ## Running circularMT.exe

  To run ```circularMT``` download the program from https://githud.com/msjimc/circularMT to your Downloads folder and issue the command below: